Ryotankobu/Assignment2_Software_Frameworks/README.md

 ---
 ## 1. Description of Git Repository

 ### Repository Structure:

-- **Remote Repository:**:
+- **Remote Repository:**
-- master branch: Used to maintain the latest version of the code.
+  - **Master branch:** This branch holds the latest stable version of the code.
+It serves as the primary branch for version control and is synchronized with the local master branch.
-- ryota_edit: Created because I had the same name for a local branch, though I was unsure of the necessity of keeping it in the remote repository
+  - **ryota_edit branch:** Originally created for editing purposes, this branch was used alongside the local `ryota_edit` branch.
+It may not have been necessary to keep it in the remote repository, but it provided an additional layer for comparing edits.

-- **Local Repository:**:
+- **Local Repository:**
-- master branch: Used to keep the latest version of the local code by pulling updates from the remote master branch and pushing the latest local version of the code to remote.
-It has also been utilized to identify any conflicts between local branches.
+  - **Master branch:** The local master branch mirrors the remote master branch.
+It is used for pulling the latest updates from the remote repository and pushing the latest local changes after testing.
+It also helps in identifying potential conflicts.
-- ryota_edit: Used for code editing, as well as for comparing the latest code with the edited code.
--
+  - **ryota_edit branch:** This branch is primarily used for making and testing code changes.
+After verifying edits, it is merged into the local master branch before pushing the final code to the remote master branch.

-### How I used it:
+### How I Used It:

-As a practice, I always pull the latest remote code into my local master branch for version control.
-Then, I switch to my local editing branch (ryota_edit) to make changes.
-After editing, I merge it into my local master branch to check for any conflicts, even though there were no conflicts since I was the only person working on this project.
-I followed this by pushing my local master branch to the remote master for version control.
+As part of my development workflow, I routinely pull the latest code from the remote repository into my local `master` branch to ensure I have the most up-to-date version.
+From there, I switch to my `ryota_edit` branch to make changes.
+Once edits are completed and tested, I merge them into my local `master` branch to check for any conflicts (although there were no conflicts since I was the sole contributor).
+Finally, I push the updated `master` branch back to the remote repository to maintain version control and keep the codebase up-to-date.

 ## 2. Description of Data Structures Used in Client and Server